yatfiw/undergrad-notes/README.md

 * MATH082 Differential Equations (SU23)
 * PHYS023 Special Relativity (FA22)

+I'm currently taking the following courses, so they'll be incomplete until the end of April 2024 at the earliest.
+* ASTR062 Intro. to Astrophysics (SP24)
+* MATH131 Mathematical Analysis I (SP24)
+* PHYS052 Quantum Physics (SP24)

 These are some other courses I'd like to add in the future, in order of decreasing priority.
 * PHYS051 Electromagnetic Theory and Optics (FA23)
 * PHYS024 Mechanics and Wave Motion (SP23)